MarcialRosales/rabbitmq-tracing-guide/README.md

 ### How to enable/configure it

 We need to carry out 2 steps:
-  1. First, we have to enable the plugin
+  1. First, the **Operator** has to enable the plugin
     ```
     rabbitmq-plugins enable rabbitmq_tracing
     ```
-  2. Second, we have to configure in `rabbitmq.config`, the location where to store the trace log files.
+  2. Second, the **administrator** has to configure in `rabbitmq.config`, the location where to store the trace log files.
 And also the RabbitMQ credentials the plugin uses to create a queue, bind it to the `amq.rabbitmq.trace` and consume messages from the queue to dump them onto a log file.
 Although **administrators** can optionally use different credentials for each trace.
     ```
     ....
     {rabbitmq_tracing,